 Keeping your baby safe

-- Place your baby on her back at all sleep times.
+- Place your baby on their back at all sleep times.
 This includes naps and at night.
-Babies should put to sleep on their back until they are 1 year old.
+Babies should be put to sleep on their back until they are 1 year old.

 - Put your baby to sleep on a flat, firm surface, like on a crib mattress covered with a tight fitted sheet (NOT on soft surfaces or in a carrier, sling, car seat or stroller).